timwisbauer/infrastructure-hire-project/project2/README.md

 - [ ] Set up autoscaling.
 Install metrics-server and configure horizontal pod autoscalers (along with pod CPU requests).
 Also configure cluster autoscaling.
 - [ ] ALB improvements.
 HTTPS, redirect HTTP to HTTPS, redirect root URL.
 - [ ] Export pod logs to CloudWatch.
+- [ ] Add SSM instance profile to worker configuration.
+Allows for SSH access through SSM.
+- [ ] Tagging policy for resources.
+- [ ] Lambda possibilities - Run on upload of file to S3 bucket.
+Using Lambda and API Gateway to run Flask vulns-app.